rutvikk99/synapse/demos/module3/README.md

     ![Run all is highlighted.](media/notebook-run-all.png "Run all")

-    > **Note:** The first time you run a notebook in a Spark pool, Synapse creates a new session.
+    > **Note:** The first time you run a notebook in a Spark pool, Azure Synapse creates a new session.
 This can take approximately 3-5 minutes.

     > **Note:** To run just the cell, either hover over the cell and select the _Run cell_ icon to the left of the cell, or select the cell then type **Ctrl+Enter** on your keyboard.